hennings/nighthawk-live/README.md

 nighthawk-live
 ==============

-NightHawk Live and result system
+NightHawk Live and result system.

+This is the web files as of August 2014.